jmdvinodjmd/HCR-Net/README.md

-This documentation provides information to the users and developers for using HCR-Lib.
+This documentation provides information to the users and developers for using HCR-Net.

 Table of Contents